 PRP therapy has a wide range of medical and aesthetic applications.
 Your PRP Training course will help you understand the various issues with which you can help your patients.
 For instance:

 Before you sign up for the PRP Training course, you must register with the American Academy of Procedural Medicine.
 You will receive a private username and password.
 After that, all the training material, tools, and videos will be made available to you.
-Or, you can sign up with a PRP training academy.
+Or, you can sign up at a PRP training academy.
 Typically, you can get training in PRP therapy by way of a one-day course that may cost you around $2,850.
-You’ll receive instructions in every aspect of PRP treatments including understanding what is the PRP serum and how it works to help patients.
-Here are some of the coursework elements:
+You’ll receive instructions in every aspect of PRP treatments.
+Like, for instance, understanding what is the PRP serum and how it works to help patients.
+Here are some of the coursework elements.

 Learning How to Administer PRP Therapy